What You Need to Know About Workplaces for Employees

 If you spot a safety issue, bring it to your employer's attention immediately, and if they do not resolve it, contact the relevant government agency.

 You can also work at home.
-Naturally, your boss won't show up at your door and make sure your kid's toys are not trip hazards, but they may be obligated to provide you necessary work equipment.
+Naturally, your boss won't show up at your door and make sure your kid's toys are not trip hazards, but they may be obligated to provide you with the necessary work equipment.

 What Employers Need to Know

 It's your responsibility to provide a safe and productive work environment for your employees.
-The DOL provides guidance and regulations for the workplace in such areas as workers compensation, breaks and lunch requirements, leave requirements, equal employment opportunity, and unemployment compensation.
+The DOL provides guidance and regulations for the workplace in such areas as workers compensation, breaks, and lunch requirements, leave requirements, equal employment opportunity, and unemployment compensation.
 See the DOL website for a complete list of regulations and guidelines to fulfill employer and workplace requirements.

 There are many schools of thought about what makes for the best working environment.
 Standing desks, sitting desks, bright lights, dim lights, and employees always battle over the thermostat.
 As long as you are in compliance with Federal, state and local regulations, you are free to design your workplace as you please.